AlexHardy0/Surfactants/README.md

 Python 3.10 NumPy Matplotlib

-License: Hybrid-Particle-Phase-Field-Simulation © 2024 by Alexandra J Hardy is licensed under CC BY 4.0
+License: Surfactants © 2024 by Alexandra J Hardy is licensed under CC BY 4.0

 For any questions or further information, please contact: